• Recipes

 You can substitute any fresh berries for the strawberries in this cake.

-Another option is to make my Red Wine Sauce with Berries and serve it with the frosted Almond Chiffon Cake.
+Another option is to make my Red Wine Sauce with Berries and serve it with a frosted Almond Chiffon Cake.
+The image below shows that scrumptious sauce over a frosted coconut cake.

 Red wine and berry dessert sauce over a slice of white coconut cake.